 Council is assigned powers to act by a wide range of legislation, trust deeds and documents.
 In order to allow its Committees and the Chief Executive to carry out their functions, Council delegates some of these powers to act.
-The Chief Executive has to further delegate a number of these powers to allow Council staff to carry out their functions.
+The Chief Executive has to further delegates a number of these powers to allow Council staff to carry out their functions.
 The Council delegates authority to enable decisions to be taken at the lowest possible competent level subject to the provisions the LGA 2002.
+Council's delegations register outlines the delegations.
 All delegations of power are contained in the Councils Delegations Register.